Top Frequently Asked Questions for Earned Income Tax Credit

 • One parent may claim the credit based on both children.

-There are instances where neither parent can claim the child as a qualifying child, and some other person is entitled to claim the child as a qualifying child for purposes of the EITC.
-In instances where some other person or persons may claim the child as a qualifying child for purposes of the EITC:
+There are instances where neither parent can claim the child as a qualifying child, and some other person is entitled to claim the child as a qualifying child for purposes of the EIC.
+In instances where a child is a qualifying child of two or more taxpayers, a taxpayer who is not the child's parent may claim the child as a qualifying child for purposes of the EIC:

-• If no parent can claim the child as a qualifying child, the child is treated as the qualifying child of the person who has the highest AGI for the tax year.
+• If no parent can claim the child as a qualifying child, the child is treated as the qualifying child of the non-parent taxpayer who has the highest AGI for the tax year.

-• If a parent can claim the child as a qualifying child but neither parent claims the child, the child is treated as the qualifying child of the person who has the highest AGI, but only if that person's AGI is higher than the AGI of any of the child's parents who can claim the child as a qualifying child.
+• If either or both of the parents can claim the child as a qualifying child but neither parent claims the child, the child is treated as the qualifying child of the nonparent taxpayer who has the highest AGI, but only if that non-parent taxpayer's AGI is higher than the AGI of either of the child's parents who can claim the child as a qualifying child.

 Subcategory: